 A compulsory course in Musical techniques will develop your grounding in the core Western musical disciplines of harmony and counterpoint, leading to stylistic composition.
-In addition, you will choose one other Music course (or two if continuing to Honours) to suit your own main interests in the field.
+In addition, you will choose one other Music course (with an option to take two if continuing to Honours) to suit your own main interests in the field.